MichaIng/DietPi-Docs/docs/dietpi_sbc.md

 ## Make your own distribution

 Unable to find an available image for your device?
-No worries, DietPi can be easily installed on any device !
+No worries, DietPi can be easily installed on any device!

 Simply run the DietPi PREP script [click for details](https://github.com/MichaIng/DietPi/issues/1285#issue-280771944) and follow the onscreen instructions.